How we use your information

 - Organisations that provide us with business support services.
 For example, account service and administration companies, back-up and server hosting, IT software and maintenance and platforms, document storage and management services, receivers, repossession agents, recoveries agents and property valuers.
 This processing is undertaken as it is necessary for the performance of our agreement with you and is necessary for our legitimate interests (i.e. for our commercial operations).

-- Third parties who have introduced you to us (e.g. an intermediary or broker) in order for them to manage their records about you, to ensure that the type of business that they refer to us is appropriate and to help us to resolve any complaint made by you and/or any dispute between you and us.
-This type of processing is necessary for our legitimate business interests (e.g. to help us to ensure that the intermediary or broker is fulfilling the terms of their contract with us) and in order for us to fulfil our legal obligations (e.g. our complaint-handling obligations).
+- Third parties who have introduced you to us (e.g. an intermediary) in order for them to manage their records about you, to ensure that the type of business that they refer to us is appropriate and to help us to resolve any complaint made by you and/or any dispute between you and us.
+This type of processing is necessary for our legitimate business interests (e.g. to help us to ensure that the intermediary is fulfilling the terms of their contract with us) and in order for us to fulfil our legal obligations (e.g. our complaint-handling obligations).

-- Any entity (and their professional advisors) that provides funding to us (for example, Shawbrook Bank Limited our supplying Lender), any entity that provides us with debt or equity finance and any potential purchasers of any part of our business.
+- Any entity (and their professional advisors) that provides funding to us (for example, Klarna Bank our supplying Lender), any entity that provides us with debt or equity finance and any potential purchasers of any part of our business.

 How we collect and obtain your personal information